YM-Xiu/ViDDAR-Dataset/README.md

 # ViDDAR: Vision Language Model-based Task-Detrimental Content Detection for Augmented Reality
 This is the official repository of Paper: ViDDAR: Vision Language Model-based Task-Detrimental Content Detection for Augmented Reality.
-The paper is accepted to TEEE VR 2025, and also accepted as a special issue of IEEE Transactions on Visualization and Computer Graphics.
+The paper is accepted to IEEE VR 2025, and also accepted as a special issue of IEEE Transactions on Visualization and Computer Graphics.
 It contains download links and the introduction of our collected datasets.

+The dataset can be found [here](https://drive.google.com/drive/folders/1aZ-2n-_DjUDqTJuQUbqMWiohOCxcp2UO?usp=drive_link).

+The paper can be found [here](https://www.computer.org/csdl/journal/tg/2025/05/10924575/251sSyPifN6).

 ## 1. Overview